Wabinab/xenoblade-chronicles-2/src/20_bana.md

 "Niall..."

 "You've been tied down long enough."
-He ordered, "**Follow your heart, Mòrag Ladair.**"
+He shouted straight into her heart, "**Follow your heart, Mòrag Ladair.**"

 She'd been convinced, "I have no words. _Thank you, Your Majesty._" She closed her eyes for a moment to make up her mind, "Very well, then.
 I hereby- _accept_- the task you have assigned to me."